Andifeind/api-inspect/README.md

   // do your tests
 });

-// API calls to the internet still work api.get('http://inspectjs.com/test').test(inspect => {
+// API calls to the internet will still work api.get('http://inspectjs.com/test').test(inspect => {
   // do your tests
 });